 Why this Book is Important

-A Company of Heroes is an important book at this time, especially in the Western church.
-The case for Missions is quite strong among many congregations and yet there are an alarming number of Christians who are absolutely unfamiliar.
+A Company of Heroes (affiliate link) is an important book at this time, especially in the Western church.
+The case for Missions is quite strong among many congregations and yet there are an alarming number of Christians who are absolutely unaware.

 Tim’s book is part travel diary and journal entries where you’ll get a real sense of what it takes to travel or live in some of the hard to reach places for the sake of the Gospel.

-This matters a lot because in every one of the stories, you’ll gain an understanding and witness the power of God at work around the world.
-And that’s a big deal because you, I and every follower of Christ has a role to play in taking the Gospel to the ends of the Earth.
-Because of that, A Company of Heroes is a book that I recommend to any Christian at any stage in their walk with the Lord.
+This matters a lot because in every one of the stories, you’ll gain an understanding as you witness the power of God at work around the world.
+And that’s a big deal because you, I, and every follower of Christ has a role to play in taking the Gospel to the ends of the Earth.
+Because of that, A Company of Heroes (affiliate link) is a book that I recommend to any Christian at any stage in their walk with the Lord.

-You’ll find challenging realities and encouraging moments in Tim’s book, but don’t just walk away from it: go, or find someone to pray for, encourage and partner with that has been sent.
+You’ll find challenging realities and encouraging moments in Tim’s book, but don’t just walk away from it: go make disciples near or far.
+Find a missionary to pray for, encourage, and support.

 About Tim Keesee